nielsbasjes/yauaa/documentation/content/udf/Elastic-Search.md

 7) Now you should have the file `udfs/elastic/elasticsearch-8/target/yauaa-elasticsearch-8-{{%YauaaVersion%}}.zip` which you can install on your installation.

-Replace `elasticsearch-8` with `elasticsearch-9` in the above example incase you have an ElasticSearch 9.x installation.
+Replace `elasticsearch-8` with `elasticsearch-9` in the above example in case you have an ElasticSearch 9.x installation.

 ## Installing the plugin
-You only need to install it into your Elastic Search once
+You only need to install it into your ElasticSearch once

-On Elastic Search 8.x
+On Elasticsearch 8.x
 ```bash
 bin/elasticsearch-plugin install file:///path/to/yauaa-elasticsearch-8-{{%YauaaVersion%}}.zip
 ```

-On Elastic Search 9.x
+On Elasticsearch 9.x
 ```bash
 bin/elasticsearch-plugin install file:///path/to/yauaa-elasticsearch-9-{{%YauaaVersion%}}.zip
 ```